Medical Malpractice in Italy

 In case of undesirable outcomes of the procedure, an inadequate set of information given by the professional, or incomplete or false information are likely to constitute a civil and even criminal liability.
 When found liable, the medical practitioner may suffer some serious legal implications and the victims become entitled to start a claim for all damages suffered.
 Under Italian Law, damages payable fall into the following categories: patrimonial damages, biological/aesthetic damages, moral damages and psychological suffering.

 Legal claims for Medical Malpractice against health organizations are growing phenomenon in Italy.
-Due probably also to the recent changes in legislation, patients and their relatives seem to no longer be willing to accept hospital and medical negligence.
+Due probably also to the recent changes in legislation (Guide to medical negligence.
+The 2017 reform on civil liability), patients and their relatives seem to no longer be willing to accept hospital and medical negligence.

 A general awareness of rights to medical malpractice compensations has spread, together with a belief that that suing a health care provider could avoid similar future mistakes by increasing the attention hospitals give to protocol and higher quality standards.
 Surely, the amount of compensation at stake, which can reach high figures for serious injuries, is likely to increase the risk for fraudulent requests.
 Therefore, it is crucial to ask for the support of a Law Firm has a strong Medical Malpractice Area, counting on lawyers able to detect and address critical situations and to assist Italian and non-Italian victims of clinical negligence.